 Repetition control statements

 A repetition statement (or the looping statements or loops) enables the program to repeat an action as long as a particular set condition remains true.
 Its form goes as follow, “As long as you are at school, I will continue to pay your allowances”.
 This means that the action of paying you allowances will be done over and over again on condition that you go to school, but if you finish or drop out of school, you will have to fend for yourself.
 There are three types of repetition (loop) statements.
-They include the while,do.....while and for loop statements
+They include the while,do.....while and for loop statementswhile Repetition Statements

 The while loop statements allows the program to perform a particular action while a set condition is true.
 In the case of our going to school example, the while statement can be stated as “while you go to school, I will pay your allowances”.
 Now this statement gives you the ability to determine how much you will earn while you go to school.
 Let us assume that going to school begins from nursery through secondary to completing university with a bachelor’s degree.
 Now consider that years of schooling are 3, 7 , 5 and 3 for nursery, primary, secondary and university education respectively .
 We also assume that you get your allowances on school term basis which an equivalent of three months.
-So in all you have 18 years of schooling resulting into 72=(18*12/3) terms for earning your allowances.
+So in all you have 18 years of schooling resulting into 72=(18*12/3) terms for earning your allowances.Let us say that each term you will be paid US$ 100 and this pay will remain constant until the end of the school time.
+With this information we can use the while loop to calculate for the total allowances you will get during entire school time.
+A while loop is written as follows

 while(condtion) { statements to execute; }